az-raven/az-raven/README.md

 * Fairly robust 3D art experience working on Compensation Social.
 * Led the optimization efforts on Compensation Social, in preparation for releasing on Oculus App Lab.
 * Detailed knowledge of computer architecture, from logic gates and upward.
-* Not afraid of crunch time.
+* Willing to crunch when necessary and make up for it in my own time.
+* Currently working on my Associate's in Computer Programming with a concentration in VR Development in Unity.

 ![Metrics](/github-metrics.svg)